 xmlpretty which reduces this task

 Requires: XML::SemanticDiff, XML::Parser

 Unfortunately, standard command line text-processing tools like

-prefixes) easy and straightforward.
-Newer versions of this module
+straightforward.
+Newer versions of this module install the

 Print the semantic differences between two XML documents to STDOUT